oracle/fastr/documentation/user/README.md

 See `$GRAALVM_HOME/bin/gu --help` for more information.

 ### Requirements
-GraalVM R engine requires the [OpenMP runtime library](https://www.openmprtl.org/) and [GFortran 3](https://gcc.gnu.org/wiki/GFortranBinaries) runtime libraries to be installed on the target system.
+GraalVM R engine requires the [OpenMP runtime library](https://www.openmprtl.org/) and [GFortran 8](https://gcc.gnu.org/wiki/GFortranBinaries) runtime libraries to be installed on the target system.
 Following commands should install those dependencies.

 * Ubuntu 18.04 and 19.10: `apt-get install libgfortran-8-dev libgomp1`
 * Oracle Linux 8: `yum install libgfortran`
 * MacOS: `brew install gcc@4.9`

+As of version 20.0.1 and later, FastR on Linux supports and bundles GFortran version 3 runtime libraries.
+It is not necessary to install them.
+These libraries are compatible with GFortran compiler version 3 and later.

 On macOS it is necessary to run `$GRAALVM_HOME/bin/configure_fastr`.
 This script will attempt to locate the necessary runtime libraries on your computer